New York State and New York City Sexual Harassment Training Laws

 Employers must provide the required information in English and in the language identified by each employee as his or her primary language.

 The state will publish a model policy in languages other than English (depending on the prevalence of each language in the state).
 New York employers are not required to provide their policy in another language if the state has not published a template in that language.
-This requirement to provide notice at the time of hire and during annual training goes into effect immediately upon enactment on August 12, 2019.
+This requirement to provide notice at the time of hire and during annual training went into effect immediately upon enactment on August 12, 2019.

 New York City has indicated that it will, at some point, create a model training that can be used by employers in New York City.
 New York State has developed a model training document that can be followed by employers to provide their employees with training.
 The State also created a video of someone reading through the training slides and sample scenarios.
 However, the State specifically cautions that simply showing the training video to an employee will not satisfy the State’s minimum training requirements, as this would not be considered “interactive.”
 If an employer chooses to use the video to meet its training requirements, it must also: